Mattress Guide

 Who Might Prefer Something Else?

+If you've slept on a traditional pillow-top for twenty years and hate the feeling of sinking into foam, a hybrid probably won't change your mind.
 If you love the deep, hug-like feel of memory foam or want the lowest possible price, an all-foam mattress or a traditional innerspring may suit you better.
-The best way to know is to test mattresses in person.
+The best way to know is to test mattresses in person, your body will tell you surprisingly fast.

 Tempur-Pedic ProAdapt Medium Hybrid mattress with white wave-pattern top and blue HYBRID label on a beige upholstered bed frame with dark wood nightstands and stone lamps